Skip to content

 Idempotency HandlingMedium-High (Architecture)Prevent duplicate operationsAll API and webhook integrations requiring reliability

-The Tallyfy REST API lets developers build custom integrations with complete control.
+The Tallyfy REST API gives developers complete control.
 With the API, you can:

 • Build custom applications that use Tallyfy workflow data and functionality